 Reporting QST and GST/HST

-If you are a registrant, you must file a GST and a QST return for each reporting period even if you are not entitled to a refund or have no amount payable.
+If you are a registrant, you must file a GST and a QST return for each reporting period, even if you are not entitled to a refund or have no amount payable.

-- the GST and QST you collected or were required to collect (that is, tax billed but not paid) during the reporting period; and
+- the GST and QST you collected and the GST and QST you were required to collect (that is, tax billed but not paid) during the reporting period; and

 Since the taxes may be included in the total price, it is important that your method allows you to identify the tax amounts.